-Therefore, this study also relates to the literature on income inequality and economic growth.
-Early studies in this literature explore the relationship between income inequality and economic growth that is driven by the accumulation of capital; see for example, Aghion and Bolton (1997), Galor and Moav (2004) and Galor and Zeira (1993).
-More recent studies explore the relationship between income inequality and economic growth that is driven by innovation; see for example, Aghion et al. (2019), Chou and Talmain (1996), Chu and Peretto (2023), Foellmi and Zweimuller (2006), Garcia-Penalosa and Wen (2008), Jones and Kim (2018) and Zweimuller (2000).
-A recent study by Schetter et al. (2024) integrates international trade into the study of innovation and income inequality using an open-economy Schumpeterian growth model.
-This study contributes to this branch of the literature by developing a Schumpeterian growth model with heterogeneous households to derive the complete transition dynamic effects of tax policy on innovation and income inequality and explore how these effects are influenced by the underlying wealth distribution.
+(1997), Galor and Moav (2004) and Galor and Zeira (1993).
+More recent studies explore the relationship between income inequality and economic growth that is driven by innovation; see for example, Aghion et al. (2019), Chou and Talmain (1996), Chu and Peretto (2023), Foellmi and Zweimuller (2006), Garcia-Penalosa and Wen (2008), Jones and Kim (2018), Schetter et al. (2024) and Zweimuller (2000).
+We follow this branch of the literature by introducing a non-degenerate wealth distribution to the Schumpeterian growth model.
+Then, we use the resulting heterogeneous-agent Schumpeterian growth model to derive the complete transition dynamic effects of labor income tax on innovation and income inequality and explore how these effects are influenced by the underlying wealth distribution.
+Arawatari et al. (2023) and Jaimovich and Rebelo (2017) show that the effects of productive government spending and capital income tax on innovation and income their analysis by showing that the effects of labor income tax on innovation-driven growth model in which agents have heterogeneous R&D abilities.
+We complement their analysis by showing that the effects of labor income tax on innovation and income inequality can even become positive under heterogeneous agents with wealth inequality.